bmyers4495/Bible-Studies/Bible-Summary/John.md

 >  <sup> 4 </sup>Then they journeyed from Mount Hor by the Way of the Red Sea, to go around the land of Edom; and the soul of the people became very discouraged on the way. <sup> 5 </sup>And the people spoke against God and against Moses: “Why have you brought us up out of Egypt to die in the wilderness?
 For <i>there</i> <i>is</i> no food and no water, and our soul loathes this worthless bread.” <sup> 6 </sup>So the LORD sent fiery serpents among the people, and they bit the people; and many of the people of Israel died. <sup> 7 </sup>Therefore the people came to Moses, and said, “We have sinned, for we have spoken against the LORD and against you; pray to the LORD that He take away the serpents from us.”
 So Moses prayed for the people. <sup> 8 </sup>Then the LORD said to Moses, “Make a fiery <i>serpent,</i> and set it on a pole; and it shall be that everyone who is bitten, when he looks at it, shall live.” <sup> 9 </sup>So Moses made a bronze serpent, and put it on a pole; and so it was, if a serpent had bitten anyone, when he looked at the bronze serpent, he lived.

+[^1]: The belief was widespread in the world at that time or earlier that the Epiphany or coming of a god in human form on earth, was imminent, in order to save the human race from the destruction which the sins of mankind deserved and had brought nigh.
+The world was perishing in its crimes, and only the coming of the God Himself could save it.
+This belief can be observed in various forms during the years that preceded.
+It prompted the Fourth Eclogue of Virgil and it is seen in the Second Ode of Horace.
+To them it means the glory and the triumph and the permanence of Rome.